 If you do decide that you would like Voluntary Throughcare Assistance you will normally be allocated a Lead Support Worker who will keep records about you and your support during this time.
 If we already have a case file for you then we will add these records to your existing case file.

 During the process of supporting you, you and your Lead Support Worker may decide that it would be beneficial to refer or support you to access other Council services (for example, housing) or outside organisations for further help or support.
 To do this on your behalf will normally mean your Lead Support Worker sharing some information about you, on a need to know basis, with that service or organisation.
 If this is the case, this will always be discussed between you and your Support Worker, be done with your agreement, and in line with any consent you have already given us to share your information.

 Your records will be treated confidentially but you should be aware that there are some limited circumstances when we may be required to share information about you, particularly to prevent risk of serious harm to you or to others.

 We may also be required to provide information from case files to Scottish Ministers as part of the Protection of Vulnerable Groups Scheme.
 This is something we are required to do under Section 19 of the Protection of Vulnerable Groups (Scotland) Act 2007.

 How long we keep your information for

-At the end of your voluntary throughcare contact, we will close your case file, unless you have any other interactions with the Council’s Criminal Justice Social Work Service.
+At the end of your voluntary throughcare, we will close your case file, unless you have any other interactions with the Council’s Criminal Justice Social Work Service.
 We keep closed case files for the current year, plus five years, from the point at which your case is closed.